scalawithcats/scala-with-cats/src/pages/type-classes/implicits.md

 that is frowned upon in modern Scala code.
 Fortunately, the compiler will warn you when you do this.
-You have to manually enable implicit conversions by importing `scala.language.implicitConversions` in your file, so if you forget to tag parameters as `implicit` you will see a compiler warning like this:
+You have to manually enable implicit conversions by importing `scala.language.implicitConversions` in your file:

 ```tut:book:fail
 implicit def optionWriter[A]